-Governments create and implement the legal environment to prevent and respond to child sexual exploitation and abuse.
-Countries work together through the WePROTECT Global Alliance to ensure they are following the latest and best advice.
+Governments create and implement the legal environment to prevent and respond to child sexual exploitation and abuse online.
+Countries work together through the WeProtect Global Alliance to ensure they are following the latest and best advice.

 Through the Model National Response, governments and other members can check they are taking all the steps needed to protect children online.